Luks3110/langgraph-wpp-agent/README.md

 - Qdrant vector database on port 6333
 - WhatsApp Service on port 3001
 - Products Agent Service on port 3002 (running in PM2 cluster mode)
+- Supa Agent Frontend on port 3000 (if configured)
+- Scraper Service and Workflows as needed

 ## Webhooks Configuration